harshvardhaniimi/personal-website/content/blog/2021-07-27-technical-and-casual-writing/index.md

   - life
 ---

 Every writing is meant to be read --- at least by the writer.
 As the writings and writer gain popularity, the readership expands.
-For my humble website, most blogs are read by only me.
+Most of my blogs are read only by me.
 Some blog posts like [COVID-19 data testing](/is-covid-19-data-tampered/) and [Spotify visualisation](/exploring-my-spotify-listening/) did gain traction.
 But by and large, I am my website's audience.

 Looking back at old writings means finding a lot of errors, mostly grammatical errors.
 Though I resist the temptation to edit the already published articles, I turn pedantic and correct my mistakes.